Search over 14 Australian Stumpy Tail Cattle Dog dogs across Australia

 Are Australian Stumpy Tail Cattle Dogs Family-Friendly?

-Yes, though they’re more suited for owners with active lifestyles.
-These are free-spirited, courageous and extremely loyal dogs.
+Yes, though they’re better suited for owners with active lifestyles.
+These dogs exhibit free-spirited, courageous, and extremely loyal traits.

 Common Health Issues & Considerations